Helping millions of people navigate the world of technology.

 Choose a refresh rate option in Settings

-Step 5: Choose the Keep changes button from the prompt that appears.
+Step 5: Select Keep changes in the prompt.

 Keep changes option in Settings